sigmaai/self-driving-golf-cart/README.md

 # Path Planning

 Coming soon...

-# What's next?

-#### Phase 1

-We have completed phase 1 of the development process, which mainly includes:

-- Drive-by-wire system.
-- Autonomous steering system with deep learning
-- Basic obstacle avoidance system using segmentation & detection

-As you might have realized, all of these above are focused on computer vision and deep learning.
-Currently, the vehicle can navigate autonomously in a controlled outdoor environment for about 1000 feet, swiftly avoiding obstacles and stopping for pedistrians.

-#### Phase 2

-For the second phase of the development process, we will focus on making the system safer and more reliable.
-Basic plans include:

-- Implement a localization system.
-- Write a path planner.
-- Collect more data in our geofenced enviroment. ✅
-- Improve the computer hardware. ✅
-- Improve the sensor system.

-We are keeping track of all our progress here [CHECKLIST](./CHECKLIST.md).

 # Contact / Info
 If you are interested in the detailed development process of this project, you can visit Neil's blog at [neilnie.com](https://neilnie.com) to find out more about it.
 Neil will make sure to keep you posted about all of the latest development on the club.